 The purpose of the testing was to establish compliance with the applicable emissions limits set-forth in the referenced NESHAP as well as to establish source and control device operational limits on the No. 9 Boiler.
 Testing was conducted under two (2) separate operating conditions - while firing bark and gas (Condition #1) and firing bark only (Condition #2).
-Condition #1 was intended to maximize the boiler loading, demonstrate compliance with the Boiler MACT CO limit, and establish the minimum of $O_2$ trim set-point.
-Condition #2 was intended to demonstrate compliance with the Boiler MACT CO limit, and establish the Boiler MACT limits for PM, Hg, and HCl while burning the maximum pollutant loading fuel mixture as well as to establish the minimum scrubber flow rates and differential pressures on the No. 9 North and South scrubbers.
+Condition #1 was intended to maximize the boiler loading while demonstrating compliance with the Boiler MACT CO limit and establishing the minimum of $O_2$ trim set-point.
+Condition #2 was intended to demonstrate compliance with the Boiler MACT limits for PM while burning the maximum pollutant loading fuel mixture as well as to establish the minimum scrubber flow rates and differential pressures on the No. 9 North and South scrubbers.